ankit6193/ReactJS/MusicDatabase/artist_search/README.md

 - src directory contains all the app related code.
 Under which there is a seperate directory for Constant Functions which is used at several places like config.json which contains API URL's.
 - index.js is the entry point and it redirects to pages based on URL using React Router

+## Project Components

+Majority of components are used from Google Material UI design (https://material-ui.com/) and are responsive.
+Code which is useful are taken exactly from the website and modified as per requirement.

 ## Comments and Explaination

 Most of the code is commented with the use where ever possible